Tjoosten/Website-scouts/README.md

 - [ ] add cronjob that deletes rentals that expired
 - [ ] add cronjob that deletes expired activities
 - [ ] Setting cronjobs in crontab
+- [ ] Mail confirmation to user if they ask for a rental
+- [ ] Made sign up front + backend for breakfast

 ### Todo
 - [ ] upgrade insert activities with unix timestamp
+- [ ] Rebase login form.